v923z/micropython-ulab/docs/source/ulab.rst

    arrays/matrices (universal functions)
 -  basic linear algebra routines (matrix inversion, matrix reshaping, and transposition)
--  polynomial first to numerical data
+-  polynomial fits to numerical data
 -  fast Fourier transforms

 The code itself is split into submodules.
-This should make exclusion of unnecessary function, if storage space is a concern.
+This should make exclusion of unnecessary functions, if storage space is a concern.
 Each section of the implementation part kicks out with a short discussion on what can be done with the particular submodule, and what are the tripping points at the C level.
 I hope that these musings can be used as a starting point for further discussion on the code.